LandRegistry/land-registry-elements/README.md

 --------------------------------------------------------------------------------

 ## Running the pattern library
 The pattern library can be started with the command `npm start`.
 This will start a webserver running on `localhost:3000` where you can view the pattern library.
-You can then make GET requests to `localhost:3000/build` as per the [instructions here](make-a-get-request-to-the-pattern-library-application)

 ### Requirements
 * Node.js 5.x (If you currently use Node.js 4 for gov uk things, using a version manager such as [nvm](https://github.com/creationix/nvm) would be recommended to easily switch between versions)